dpamar/playground-aov316sn/markdowns/improved.md

 So, we have a working interpreter, coded using 1137 instructions, and that performs about 80.000 operations to execute a single instruction.
 Let's do better !

-Moreover, our code size is limited to 255 instructions, so does our memory accesses.
+Moreover, our code size is limited to 255 instructions, so is our memory accesses.
 We also need to fix this !

 Fortunately, these problems all have the same solution.
-* The most expensive part while interpreting BF using our tool is all the operations done to access a value in memory (shift all the array, then shift it back)
+* The most expensive part while interpreting BF using our tool consists in all the operations done to access a value in memory (shift all the array, then shift it back).
+4N shifts in total to get Nth item
 * The second most expensive part is exactly the same, while accessing instructions (shift all the array, then shift it back)

-The trick is that we don't really need random accesses on these 2 arrays.
+The trick is that we don't really need *random* accesses on these 2 arrays.
+We need to access *current* value, and sometimes move along array to change what *current* means.

 Instruction pointer and memory pointer are useful to get any value from those 2 arrays, but we can instead
 * replace a single array by 2 _beforeArray_ and _afterArray_
 * say that the *current* item is the first of the _afterArray_